William M'Culloch: Final years

 His own fame grew.
 Despite his slowness of delivery, his thoughtfulness and his teachings were widely admired and he was often asked to preach in other parishes.
 He wrote out two sermons a week and committed them to memory.
 His son, Robert M’Culloch, also a minister (at Dairsie in Fife), published his father's sermons after his death.
 He spent a lot of his own money paying for distributing texts of Scripture and the Shorter Catechism to children in Scotland and America.
-He secretly gave £200 to the recently established Society for Propagating Christian Knowledge in Edinburgh.
+He secretly gave £200 to the recently established Society in Scotland for Propagating Christian Knowledge in Edinburgh.
 Dean Stanley in his Lectures described Mr M’Culloch as "no wild fanatic, but a learned, unostentatious scholar, a slow, cautious and prudent parish minister".

 Eventually, Mr M’Culloch persuaded the Heritors to repair the church and a "neat, plain edifice" was erected, a new manse following in 1756.
 On 29 April 1736, he married Janet Dunwoodie, and had one son, Robert.
 He was very ill towards the end of his life, needing the support of two helpers to lead him from the manse to the kirk on Sundays.
 He died on 18 December 1771 and was buried in the churchyard " amid the tears and lamentations of an affectionate people".
 His tombstone, now attached to the church wall, stated "He was eminently successful in preaching the Gospel".
 His wife died eight years later.